 So, just like a car, boat, or home, your website needs to be properly maintained and updated to ensure that it’s delivering the best possible results.
 This means making sure that your website is relevant to your target audience, and that it’s highly visible in your market.

 Unfortunately, the “If you build it, they will come” theory, no longer applies in the modern business world — Least of all online.
 It’s no longer possible to build a website that magically attracts profitable customers.

 In this short guide, we’ll cover seven key areas that you should focus on to help your website function at the highest level.
 These steps aren’t complicated or expensive, plus you can get started today.

 The design of your website — and how it displays on hundreds of different devices — is one of the most important things to get right.
 And one of the most challenging.

 Why is responsive design so important?
-Well, the average business website typically gets over 60% of its traffic from visitors using mobile or tablet devices.
+Because the typical business website gets over 60% of its traffic from visitors using mobile or tablet devices.
 This number can be as high as 80% for some industries.

-Try loading your website on a smartphone and on a tablet device such as an iPad.
+Try loading your website on a smartphone and a tablet device, such as an iPad.
 Does the site load quickly?
 Is the site easy to read and navigate without without fidgeting with the screen size or orientation?
 Can you easily follow the layout and logic of the site?

-Just like other technology industries, the web design industry moves forwards at a rapid pace.
+Just like other technology industries, the web design industry advances at a rapid pace.
 A design element that was a great idea and attractive in 2010, may not have the same impact on your website visitors today.
-It’s important to regularly review and assess your website to ensure that it still has an impact on your target audience.
+It’s important to regularly review and evaluate your website to ensure that it still resonates with your target audience.

 Before we move on, take an objective look at your website from a new visitor’s viewpoint: